JustinMoss/UnlimitedCsv/README.md

-# CsvUtilities
+# UnlimitedCsv
-A set of tools for quickly sorting and comparing csv files and strings of any size.
+A set of tools for quickly parsing, sorting, and comparing csv files and strings of any size.